mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

     az account set --subscription mysubscriptionID
 ```

+NOTES:
+>1.
+If the `az login` command does not open a browser for authentication, use the `az login --use-device-code` command, which provides a code and a URL that you can open in any browser on your host machine.
+>2.
+Depending on the version of the CLI installed, you may not need to enter the 'az account...' command.
+In later versions the subscriptions to which you have access are shown in a numbered list, and you simply enter the number for the desired subscription.

 ## Set Terraform variables

 In the file named terraform.tfvars in the 'synapse_deploy' folder, change the values of the following variables: